percworld/tomatillos/README.md

 [Julia Iwinski -](https://github.com/jgiwinski)
 [Chuck Morris -](https://github.com/percworld)

 "Being new to React Router 5, this has been a big leap in my progression as a product developer.
 Working to produce dynamic lifestyle-related rendering with components has been very eye-opening.
 We now know when state is necessary and how to efficiently work with prototypes of our properties.
 We also used Cypress testing and implemented fixtures to intercept requests.
-This is a huge win for testing in the field without racking up fees on the job."  -Chuck
+This is a huge win for stubbing potential response errors and for testing in the field without racking up fees on the job."  -Chuck